axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

 -  Use Axon Ivy Override to override the ``InitializeTaskDataModel`` callable and initialize data model by your customized one.

--  In your customized portal tasks HTMLDialog, the customized data model and filter container should be passed as parameters to components (refer to ``PortalTasks.xhtml``).
+-  In your customized Portal tasks HTMLDialog, the customized data model and filter container should be passed as parameters to components (refer to ``PortalTasks.xhtml``).